 Also known as Cephalopod, Lightening Cuttlefish, Pfeffers Cuttlefish, Pfeffer's Flamboyant Cuttlefish, Seppia Flamboyant Cuttlefish.

 Found in shallow waters, over mud and sand bottoms.
-Can change their colour like a flash of lightening when stalking their prey.
+Can produce colourful displays with a flash of lightening, when stalking their prey.

 They feed on crustaceans and fish.